 The Broader Lawsuit Landscape

-Roblox alone is facing more than 100 allegations that predators used the platform to target minors.
+Roblox alone is facing more than 100 cases that allege predators used the platform to target minors.

-Attorneys representing families say they are investigating thousands of additional claims involving grooming, sexual exploitation, and sextortion that allegedly began through in-game interactions.
+Attorneys representing these families say they are also investigating thousands of additional claims involving the grooming of minors, sexual exploitation, and sextortion using self-created images by the minors, and some that even involve sexual assault, kidnapping, and rape.

-In many cases, plaintiffs claim predators first contacted children on Roblox, then moved conversations to private communication platforms like Discord, where monitoring and parental visibility dropped off significantly.
+In many of these cases, plaintiffs claim the predators first contacted children on Roblox using accounts that appeared as minors or as adults offering Robux (real money that is spent in the game to make it more fun).
+The conversations were then moved to more private communication platforms, like Discord, where monitoring and parental visibility drop off significantly.

 Letter to Roblox: Safety Promises vs. Legal Tactics